marcusdaly/progress/README.md

     ```
     This will use your weekly schedule and corresponding sessions to create a file
     for each practice from today until the date specified (here, 2024-01-01).
     Each practice file will be named according to 1) the date of the practice, 2) the plan name, and 3) the session name.
-For example, `2023-09-04 Workouts - Push.md`.
+For example, `2023-09-04 Workouts - Pull.md`.

     As you might end up with *many* practices over time, the contents of the `Practice`
     directory are stored hierarchically by date.
 So, the example above would be found
-    at `Practice/2023/2023-09/2023-09-04 Workouts - Push.md`.
+    at `Practice/2023/2023-09/2023-09-04 Workouts - Pull.md`.
 This makes it much easier
     to navigate when you have a large number of practices for a given activity.

 6. Go out and practice your activity!
 While (or after) practicing your activity,
 fill out the corresponding practice file.
 The example file referenced in step 4 will
 initially look like the following:
     ```md
-    # Push
+    # Pull
     ### HH:MM - HH:MM
-    - Weighted Dips
+    - Weighted Pullups
         - Metric: Reps | Weight
         - Reps: 3 - 5
-        - Rest: 3 mins
+        - Rest: 5 mins
         - Sets: 4
         1.
         2.
         3.
         4.
-    - Planche
+    - Front Lever
         - Metric: Variation | Seconds
-        - Rest: 2 mins
+        - Rest: 3 mins
         - Sets: 3
         1.
         2.